exercism/java/docs/INSTALLATION.md

 ## Other Linux distributions

-There are a lot of ways to install Jdk 11, but one of the easiest ways is to use SDKMAN, which lets you install both OpenJdk11 and the latest Gradle with ease.
+There are a lot of ways to install JDK 21, but one of the easiest ways is to use SDKMAN, which lets you install both OpenJDK 21 and the latest Gradle with ease.
 Use the following steps:

 1. Install SDKMAN:
     ```sh
     $ curl -s "https://get.sdkman.io" | bash
     ```
     (if that doesn't work, take a look at the instructions found here: https://sdkman.io/install )
-1. Install openjdk11:
+1. Install OpenJDK 21:
     ```
-    $ sdk install java 11.0.2-open
+    $ sdk install java 21.0.1-tem
     ```
 1. Install Gradle:
     ```sh